 Step 4.
 In-person interview

-The Admissions Committee will review complete applications and will do so within one week of receiving all of the required information/materials (includes the online application with uploaded documentation, $100 application fee, two recommendations received).
-Following this review, if appropriate, applicants will be contacted to schedule a virtual interview.
+The Admissions Committee will review complete applications and will do so within two weeks of receiving all of the required information/materials Following this review, if appropriate, applicants will be contacted to schedule a virtual interview.
 Applicants may be requested to attend a shadow/class observation day on campus.

 If you are looking for information on our Summer Program admissions requirements and steps, click here.